 Inexpensive: I don’t like income generating ideas that require massive investment.

 So now we get to some ideas on how to go about generating extra income.
 You want to choose something that fits your interests and personality.
 You may have certain skills, training and education that will dictate what’s best for you.
 So while this is not one size fits all, here are 10 extra income ideas to consider:

 - Taking Paid Surveys at Home: I was skeptical, at first, until my 17 year old son starting making money at home taking paid surveys.
 Companies desperately want your opinion, and they are willing to pay for it.
 The trick, of course, is knowing where to find the paid surveys that pay the best.
-One of the most popular and legitimate survey sites is CashCrate.
+One of the most popular and legitimate survey sites is Swagbucks.
 Not only can you make money taking surveys, but you can also make money by watching videos and even surfing the net.
 They also offer significant cash back for online shopping.

 - Ebay Store: It’s now easier than ever to run an online Ebay store.
 You can of course acquire products to resell on Ebay.
 But you can also create an online store to market products that others are selling on Ebay and share in the commissions generated by the sales.